Jourdan Lewis: College career

 Lewis accepted a football scholarship from the University of Michigan.
 As a freshman he appeared in 13 games, registering 17 tackles and two passes defensed.

 As a sophomore, he appeared in 12 games (seven starts), collecting 39 tackles, 28 solo tackles, 1.5 tackles for loss, two interceptions and six passes defensed.
 He was named a starter in the third game of the season.

-As a junior, he started 13 games, posting 52 tackles (3.5 for loss), two interceptions and 20 passes defensed (ranked third in the FBS).
+As a junior, he started 13 games, posting 52 tackles (3.5 for loss), two interceptions and 20 passes defensed (ranked third in the Football Bowl Subdivision (FBS)).
 He also averaged 25.2 yards on kickoff returns.

 As a senior, he missed the first 3 games with injuries to his back, hamstring and quad.
 Through the first 10 games of the 2015 season, Lewis had 20 pass breakups, which set a new school record.
 He ranked second among all players in the NCAA Division I FBS with 21 passes defended.
 Lewis set a single-season school record with 21 pass breakups in 2015, surpassing the previous record of 18 held by Marlin Jackson (2002) and Leon Hall (2006).
-Following the 2015 season, Lewis was named to the All-Big Ten defensive first-team, by both the media and coaches.
+Following the 2015 season, Lewis was named to the All-Big Ten Conference defensive first-team, by both the media and coaches.
 He was also named a First-team All-American by USA Today, and Sports Illustrated, becoming the first Wolverine to earn the honor since Taylor Lewan in 2013, and the first Wolverine defensive back to earn the honor since Leon Hall in 2006.

 During the 2016 season, Lewis was targeted 31 times, allowing 74 yards, with 14 total yards after catch and 0.36 yards per snap in coverage.
 Lewis has contributed 23 tackles, 3.5 tackles-for-loss, two interceptions and 12 pass breakups this season.
 Following the 2016 season, Lewis was named the Tatum–Woodson Defensive Back of the Year, and was once again named to the All-Big Ten defensive first-team, by both the media and coaches.
 He was also named a first-team All-American by the Walter Camp Football Foundation, Associated Press, Sporting News, and Sports Illustrated.